b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a logic where i can delete a conversation from the sidebar menu, with doble check
+- DONE Implement a logic where i can delete a conversation from the sidebar menu, with doble check
-- Implement an option in the sidebar menu where to delete all conversations, with doble check
+- DONE Implement an option in the sidebar menu where to delete all conversations, with doble check

 #### Search post